alihancakir/Netelsan_EQMAX_Display_Internship/README.md

 - I split the QR into 88 parts.
 - A 16x22 font means: 16 (2x8 bits) → 2 bytes per row, and 2×22 bytes → 44 bytes for one font.
-- The test size of the QR is 176x176 pixels, so horizontally 11 blocks and vertically 8 blocks form a precise square with the minimum common factor.
+> ⚠️ Issue: The test size of the QR is 176x176 pixels, so horizontally 11 blocks and vertically 8 blocks form a precise square with the minimum common factor.
 - I created a `font.c` file and loaded a user-custom font to RAM, but I don’t know what’s wrong with my code; I couldn’t find anything.
 It looks like this:
 - After the 11 fonts, the device does not show the 12th font and also interferes with the first font.